Artemis Spyrou

 Artemisia (Artemis) Spyrou is a Cypriot experimental nuclear astrophysicist and professor at Michigan State University.
 She is also the Associate Director for Education and Outreach at the National Superconducting Cyclotron Laboratory.
 She was the recipient of a NSF CAREER Award.

 Early life and education

 Spyrou was born in Limassol, Cyprus.
 She received an undergraduate degree in physics from the Aristotle University of Thessaloniki in 2001 and a master's degree in physics from the National Technical University of Athens in 2003.
-She received a PhD from the Institute of Nuclear Physics of the National Centre of Scientific Research "Demokritos" and National Technical University of Athens in 2007, where she studied experimental nuclear astrophysics using the Dynamitron Tandem accelerator (DTL) at the University of Bochum.
+She received a PhD from the Institute of Nuclear Physics of the National Centre of Scientific Research "Demokritos" and National Technical University of Athens in 2007, where she studied experimental nuclear astrophysics using the Dynamitron Tandem Laboratory (DTL) at the University of Bochum.

 Research

 Spyrou is an experimental physicist who uses the isotope beams at the National Superconducting Cyclotron Laboratory to study how the elements are made in the universe.
 With particular regard to the r-process and s-process of neutron capture.
 By analyzing the resulting beta-decay from neutron capture reactions using the SuN Detector with techniques developed by her group.